statnihilist/terminal-search/README.md

 3. Tested only on Ubuntu 18.04

 Usage :
-1. Clone into a local repository
+1. Clone into a local repository and run `cd terminal-search`
-2. Run the `setup` file in a terminal as `<path to file>/setup`
+2. Run the `setup` file in a terminal as `<path to current folder>/setup`
-3. Close the present terminal or alternatively run `source .bashrc`
-4. For indirect search and to avail other functionality, type `wikipedia_search` in any terminal
+3. For indirect search and to avail other functionality, type `wikipedia_search` in any terminal
-5. For direct noise-free search, type `wikipedia_search <name of topic>` in any terminal
+4. For direct noise-free search, type `wikipedia_search <name of topic>` in any terminal

-Currently under author development: home page categories
+Currently under author development: deployment changes

 Proposed changes are given in todo.txt.